zrythm/zrythm/doc/user/index.rst

    Texts.
 A copy of the license is included in the subsection entitled "GNU Free Documentation License" in the section entitled "Appendix".*

+   *Zrythm and the Zrythm logo are registered trademarks of Alexandros Theodotou in the United Kingdom.*